-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

 Select VPN under the Services listings.

-- Under VPN Host Name, enter either your static IP address or dynamic host name depending the method you used when finding out your IP address above.
+- Under VPN Host Name, enter either your static IP address or dynamic hostname depending on the method you used when finding out your IP address above.

 Click Edit Permissions and select the users you want to be able to connect to your VPN.

 - Create a new Shared Secret.
-The more complicated and random the better.
+The more complicated and random, the better.

 - Optionally click Client Addresses if you want to change the number of VPN clients that can simultaneously connect to your VPN server.